Culture of Buddhism: In music and chant

 Musical chanting, most often in Tibetan or Sanskrit, is an integral part of the religion.
 These chants are complex, often recitations of sacred texts or in celebration of various festivals.
 Yang chanting, performed without metrical timing, is accompanied by resonant drums and low, sustained syllables.

 Shomyo (声明) is a style of Japanese Buddhist chant; mainly in the Tendai and Shingon sects.
 There are two styles: ryokyoku and rikkyoku, described as difficult and easy to remember, respectively.

+Fanbai (梵唄, lit: "the speech of Brahmā") is a style of Buddhist ritual chanting in Chinese Buddhism.
+Vocal performances of the liturgy can be classified into several different categories, namely: nian (念, lit: "recitation"), song (誦, 'it: "chanting") and chang (唱, lit: "singing").
+During performances, sūtras are usually read on a single note with a regular beat that may progressively speed up, mantras and dhāraṇīs are chanted, and gathas of praises are sung on a regular metric form with the use of melodies composed from precise pitches.

 Many ritual musical instruments are used in association with Buddhist practice including singing bowls, bells, tingsha, drums, cymbals, wind instruments and others.

 The relationship between Buddhism and music is thought to be complicated since the association of music with earthly desires led early Buddhists to condemn the musical practice, and even observation of musical performance, for monks and nuns.
 However, in Pure Land Buddhism Buddhist paradises are represented as musical places in which Buddhist law takes the form of melodies.
-Most Buddhist practices also involve chant in some form, and some also make use of instrumental music and even dance.
+Most Buddhist practices also involve chanting in some form, and some also make use of instrumental music and even dance.
 Music can act as an offering to the Buddha, as a means of memorizing Buddhist texts, and as a form of personal cultivation or meditation.